Walter0807/MotionBERT/docs/pose3d.md

 ## Data

-1. Download the finetuned Stacked Hourglass detections and our preprocessed H3.6M data (.pkl) [here](https://1drv.ms/u/s!AvAdh0LSjEOlgSMvoapR8XVTGcVj) and put it to `data/motion3d`.
+1. Download the finetuned Stacked Hourglass detections and our preprocessed H3.6M data [here](https://1drv.ms/u/s!AvAdh0LSjEOlgU7BuUZcyafu8kzc?e=vobkjZ) and unzip it to `data/motion3d`.

   > Note that the preprocessed data is only intended for reproducing our results more easily.
 If you want to use the dataset, please register to the [Human3.6m website](http://vision.imar.ro/human3.6m/) and download the dataset in its original format.
 Please refer to [LCN](https://github.com/CHUNYUWANG/lcn-pose#data) for how we prepare the H3.6M data.